Cookies on BBB.org

 How to avoid social media ad scams

 • Research before you buy.
 Buying something on social media on a whim can be tempting, especially if it isn’t too expensive, but resist the urge.
 Search for the business before you click “buy” to make sure they have a legitimate website and contact information.
-Even if the website has professional-looking photos and good customer reviews, it could still be a fake.
-Check BBB Scam Tracker to see if similar companies have scammed others.
+Look for the BBB Seal or search on BBB.org to see if the business is BBB Accredited.

 • Don’t fall for deals that are too good to be true.
 If an ad promises an intricate advent calendar containing valuable gifts for an extremely low price, it probably is too good to be true.
+Use your best judgment and think before you buy.

 • Search for consumer complaints.
 Do an online search of the product and business names along with the words “complaints,” “scams,” or “reviews” and see what you come up with.
+Check BBB Scam Tracker to see if others have reported the company or the product as a scam.
 If you find reports of others who were scammed or didn’t receive what they were promised, steer clear.

 For More Information